 - The test would cause a circular reference to occur.

-- Edit the child test.
+- Edit the embedded test.

 Click the checkbox next to the embedded test, then click the Preview Actions button to play the test actions.
 Note that you can expand the embedded test to aid in debugging.

-If you have any questions, reach out to us at [email protected] or via the chat bubble below.
+If you have any questions, reach out to us at [email protected].

 Updated 6 months ago